Still Life with Candlestick

 The thief and his sponsor were found one year after the heist, and the latter declared that he was seized by panic after a police raid and a phone call by the police.
 For fear that investigators were closing in, accomplices apparently destroyed the paintings.
 "I threw them into the trash," cried Yonathan Birn, one of three people on trial in the case, "I made the worst mistake of my existence."
-However, neither the judge or other defendants believe Birn is telling the truth.
+However, neither the judge or other defendants believed Birn was telling the truth.
 Authorities believe all of the paintings were removed from France.
 Birn's co-defendants testified he was "too smart" to destroy €100 million worth of artwork.